hrsetyono/boilerplate-handlebars-pwa/README.md

 ## The Demo App

-We provide you with a Blog app that are pulling data from my Wordpress.com account.
-You can use your own blog by changing `API_BASE` variable in  `/assets/js/helpers.js`.
+This is a blog app that's pulling data from my Wordpress.com account.

+- You can use your own account by changing `API_BASE` variable in  `/assets/js/helpers.js`.

 **HOW TO RUN**